 Manipulation is simply defined as changing someone else’s emotional state in order to change their behaviors.
 Intimidation is a form of this (causing someone to feel afraid).
 Using guilt is another form (“you weren’t around!”).
-It is easiest to manipulate those that are closest to us, for one knows their buttons and triggers.
+It is easiest to manipulate those that are closest to us, because we know which buttons to push.
 Clients with substance misuse disorders effectively manipulated their family members in order to get money or be excused from family events or functions (often through causing huge fights).
-Even when one gets clean, they still often engage in manipulating behaviors.
+Even when one gets clean, he or she still often engages in manipulating behaviors.
 This group helps clients identify just how damaging those behaviors are to relationships and works on developing new ways to achieve goals in a more healthy fashion.

 Mental Health Education Group

 Even more so than with substance misuse disorders, people are often diagnosed and given a label without ever knowing the basis for that diagnosis.
 Our therapists have met clients who say “I’m bipolar” or “I’m borderline, anxious and depressed” before ever saying their name, where they are from or what they like to do.
 This is negative labeling and the result of poor medical training and care.
 In this group, our therapists provide a history and explanation of different diagnoses and spend time explaining the different types of treatments for each diagnosis.

 Through the use of journal prompts, clients are guided through therapeutic topics to increase awareness of self.

 Through the process of creative expression, clients reflect on their mental and emotional well-being.

 Through the use of music, clients identify, recognize and share their cognitive and emotional response.